[Funding Alert] Parental Care Startup MamaEarth Raises Funding To Attract Consumers

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

-Now, a recent entrant in the above category is Gurugram-based MamaEarth which attracted venture capital from Bollywood actress Shilpa Shetty Kundra who pooled in nearly USD 250,000 in a venture round held on April 20.
-In a bid to analyse the fund-raising aspects from a venture and entrepreneurial point of view, Entrepreneur India interacted with Varun Alagh who is the Co-Founder of MamaEarth
+Prior to this, the start-up had attracted venture capital from Bollywood actress Shilpa Shetty Kundra who pooled in nearly $ 250,000 in a venture round held on April 20.
+In a bid to analyse the fund-raising aspects from a venture and entrepreneurial point of view, Entrepreneur India interacted with Varun Alagh who is the Co-Founder of MamaEarth.

 As per Varun, the key to starting MamaEarth in 2016, was to mitigate the need for safer products for mothers and kids in India.